-Critical Illness plans are designed to provide a source of income for the insured when they are diagnosed with a critical illness, such as cancer, heart attack, stroke, or renal failure.
+Critical Illness plans are designed to provide a source of income for the insured person when they are diagnosed with a critical illness, such as cancer, heart attack, stroke, or renal failure.
 This insurance pays a cash benefit directly to the insured upon diagnosis of a covered condition.
 This type of plan could be considered a "living benefit."
 The benefit amount can be used to pay for expenses, such as:

 - Car payment

 - Child care

 - Deductible on health insurance

 - Extended convalescence

 - Travel expenses

 - Treatments not covered by traditional health insurance